Hearing loss is common. It affects around

 - TruHearing Select is customized by your health plan.
 It includes hearing aids on the premium and advanced levels.

-If your insurer doesn’t work with TruHearing, you can still purchase discounted hearing aids through its website.
+If your health insurance doesn’t work with TruHearing, you can still purchase discounted hearing aids through the TruHearing website.

-According to TruHearing, its hearing aids cost 30 to 60 percent less than retail.
+According to TruHearing, hearing aids cost 30 to 60% less than retail.
+The company says that’s an average savings of $3,400 per pair of hearing aids versus retail price.

 Each hearing aid comes with a 3-year manufacturer’s warranty that includes coverage for repairs.
 The warranty also includes one-time loss and damage replacement.